 At a jet velocity of 15 m/s, the relatively low inertial force reduces the extent of turbulent fluctuation.
 For this case, the magnetic field does not significantly affect the dynamics of the jet until the magnetic field strength of ~ 5 T reaches.
 Consequently, the height of the jet decreases only slightly until 5 T since the magnetic field reduces the fluctuating surfaces and the jet is more likely to elongate axially to the jet axis.
-The results shown in Fig. 4.3 and 4.4 clearly suggest that the magnetic field has constrained (stabilized) the Hg jet flow by smoothing out the edges of the otherwise turbulent flow.
-At large number of the magnetic field (>10 T), stability is maintained at all Viewports.
+The results shown in Fig. 4.1 and 4.2 clearly suggest that the magnetic field has constrained (stabilized) the Hg jet flow by smoothing out the edges of the otherwise turbulent flow.
+At large number of the magnetic field (>10 T), stability is maintained at all

+Viewports.
 At 15 T, a larger height (cross sectional distortion) is observed on all Viewports.

 The fact that the Hg jet size is relatively reduced from 0 T to 5 T but increases from 10 T to 15 T suggests that the Hg jet might encounter a different type of instability at high field, namely a quadrupole effect.
 The quadrupole effect would alter the jet's circular cross-section to become elliptical.
 From the data obtained with a 15 m/s jet, the jet height at a 10 T is smaller than that at 15 T, which is manifested in the vertical elongation of the jet.
 However, the height at a 10 T is smaller than that at 5 T. The issues for such a behavior have to be addressed.
 There are two possibilities.
 First, the jet is elongating axially up to 10 T. The equivalence of hydrodynamic pressure with magnetic pressure is more dominantly affecting to the axial elongation of jet than the transverse pressure.
-Equation (2.76) shows the magnetohydrodynamic stress tensor, which indicates the ration of the axial pressure and the transverse pressure.
-The increasing axial pressure of jet is more elongating from 0 T to 10 T. However, the transverse magnetic pressure becomes significant once the magnetic field exceeds 10 T. Thus, the jet at 15 T is experiencing the transverse deflection as well as axial deflection, but the the role of transverse deflection plays significantly on the behavior of jet.
+However, the transverse magnetic pressure becomes significant once the magnetic field exceeds 10 T. Thus, the jet at 15 T is experiencing the transverse deflection as well as axial deflection, but the the role of transverse deflection plays significantly on the behavior of jet.
 That can explain why the reduction of jet is appearing up to 10 T and then the expansion of jet is appearing at 15 T.